What is the difference between a project and an NSF award?

 Why are some data only available on request?

 A few, very large dataset (10s of GByte or TByte) are stored at an offline archive.
 It is not practical to download these datasets using the standard web interface.
-We work with interested users to make the full or a selected subset of these data available and transfer those using the most adequate way.
+We work with interested users to make the full or a selected subset of these data available and to arrange the data transfer.